Berlin wasn't waiting for me. It never had been.

 The city opened up like an old photo album: familiar scenes, a few new snapshots tucked in.

-Freshly landed, I took it all in: the echo of the trains, trams, and buses bounced off the graffiti-lined streets; the smell of currywurst, Döner, and trash; the cool, damp air stepping out of the U-Bahn; and fragments of German, English, and Turkish swirling everywhere.
+Freshly landed, I took it all in: the echo of the trains, trams, and buses bounced off the graffiti-lined streets; the smells of currywurst, Döner, and trash; the cool, damp air stepping out of the U-Bahn; and fragments of German, English, and Turkish swirling everywhere.

 Ah, Berlin, it's been awhile.
 Eleven years, in fact.
 But this time felt different.
 And it was.